 The Department of Biological Sciences offers the BA, BS, and MS in Biological Sciences.
 The Department of Biology offers a dynamic and modern program in biology that prepares students both academically and practically for vocations in science and science-related fields, or for entry into graduate studies.

 Chemistry & Biochemistry

-The Department of Chemistry serves students who have a variety of interests.
-You can select from two degree programs areas, Chemistry or Biochemistry.
+The Department of Chemistry and Biochemistry serves students who have a variety of interests.
+You can select from two degree programs, Chemistry or Biochemistry.
 In either program, you will use computers and sophisticated equipment and instrumentation early in your studies.
 The curriculum integrates the practical and theoretical aspects of chemistry in a way that provides you with a comprehensive knowledge base and a special confidence in using modern scientific equipment.
 Students who complete the BA or BS program may continue for further training in a MS or Ph.D. program or seek employment as a biochemist, forensic chemist, analytical chemist, inorganic chemist, organic chemist or technical sales representative.

 Computer Science & Computer Engineering

 The School of Computer Science and Engineering educates students in the disciplines of computer science and computer engineering, and teaches them to apply their education to solve practical problems in a socially responsible way.
 Preparing computer professionals for Inland Empire industries, the School of Computer Science teaches the development of software using current technology.
 Many disciplines involve computer technology, but what distinguishes this department is its focus on the theory, tools and techniques used to design computer systems and build application software.
 Students may study for the BS or MS in Computer Science, the BS in Computer Engineering, the BA in Computer Systems, or the BS in Bioinformatics.